Find out if you can do free wild camping in the Dolomites and other territories of Italy. (Spoiler: it is prohibited, but you can still do it.)

 What does the above mean?
 You can camp almost everywhere if you don’t see a clear prohibition sign, that tents can’t be set up, in every particular place you are hiking.
 Or you haven’t read it on the region’s website.
 In some regions you are asked to notify the city hall in advance, but who will do it?

 So it’s possible to set up a tent for a shorter period and on places other than special campsites.
 And even in those places where it is forbidden to set up tents, in the mountains, you can always do it in case of urgent need from sunset until dawn, especially if you are caught by bad weather on the way.
 It’s an unspoken general rule.

 Free camping is also allowed in Trentino “in the case of intended for occasional and free hospitality granted by the owner of the area located in close proximity to his house”.

 So it is also possible to set up a tent in the private territory in agreement with the owner and for a period as you agree.
 It can be more than two days.

-Conclusion: wild camping in the Dolomites exists.
-Whether it’s legal or not, people do wild camping in tents on mountain peaks, passes, or valleys.
+Conclusion: whether it’s legal or not, people do wild camping in tents on mountain peaks, passes, or valleys.